pwncollege/welcome-dojo/DESCRIPTION.md

 The yang to the dojo's yin is our Discord server.
 Learn more and connect up by heading over to `Joining the Discord` in the module list below!

+Once you've learned to Use the Dojo and have Joined the Discord, you may move on to the [main material](/dojos).

 Good luck on your cybersecurity journey!